 A large fruit bed with a bird-proof fruit cage contains raspberries, blueberries, strawberries, red and white currants, red and green gooseberries, a loganberry and a tayberry.
 Other permanently planted beds on this site include rhubarb, comfrey and culinary herbs.
 Some space is devoted to nursery areas for young plants and propagation.
 Cloches and fleece are used to extend the growing season for salads and green vegetables.

-vegetables and grows tomatoes, courgettes, exotic herbs and
+plants, protects winter vegetables and grows tomatoes, courgettes,

 The entire perimeter of this area was planted in 2006/7 with mixed hedging of mainly native species with a focus on fruit, nuts and hips, mingled with old and species roses.